Moments that matter: Business cards - what to put on them and why

 Good design offers the most important things first, so pleasing to the eye, clear in offering a name and if relevant title.
 Getting initial meetings off to a good start is essential to letting us concentrate on what matters most, getting our passion and personality across and planting the hooks for later with the products and services we offer so that we can build a meaningful relationship in the short space of time we have available.

-Sober assessment of the meeting is usually based on facts and intent, are the hooks from the initial meeting reinforced, is the call to action compelling, how easy is it to take that action, these moments matter most.
+Sober assessment of the meeting is usually based on facts and intent, are the key benefits prominent, are the hooks from the initial meeting reinforced, is the call to action compelling, how easy is it to take that action, these moments matter most.

 As space is limited and most people wear many hats or want to expand or amplify their message it's important to use both sides, there are three example reverse business cards both fun and functional.

 Prominent on the front are the most important aspects: name, benefits and contact details.
-The address like the business name whilst useful background information, people tend to like to know where the author comes from and the name of the firm, these are less important.
+The address and other attributes, whilst useful background information, tend to be less important.

 Most people have an email and voice number, as they are so well recognised there is no reason to label them.
 People recognise phone numbers so well and understand either/or it's always surprising that +44/0 hasn't replaced +44(0) a long time ago.
 So ubiquitous are websites and blogs that labels are distracting and www's are redundant, emails also benefit from de-duplication.
 By de-cluttering, the message gets through more clearly and the audience appreciates and respects the mutual understanding.